marco-lewis/silver/Z3_notes.md

 - Solvers that use nlsat are reset and so do not benefit from incremental solving

 - Non-linear real solver not integrated with other solvers yet? (https://stackoverflow.com/a/19662256)

+- "arith-solver=6 uses a much more complete method for non-linear solving"

+- grover_partial3 is incomplete but grover_fixed3 is fine (takes a long time to solve though me thinks).
+Need to use nlsat with smt tactic